Bingjie Wang / 王冰洁

 • Hi there,

-I am a postdoc working with Prof. Joel Leja
+I am an assistant research professor working with Prof. Joel Leja

 at the Pennsylvania State University.